justinklam/snake-client/README.md

 Before you can run this client, you will need to be running the server side which you can download and install from here.

+## Credits
+This game's server code is a heavily modified version of the single player game Snek created by [Tania Rascia](https://github.com/taniarascia).

 ## Final Product

 ![Gameplay](https://user-images.githubusercontent.com/85145076/130180107-ceeb690b-49e7-4341-8c95-928360f344fd.png)